pedroAkiraDanno/auto5/ansible/README.md

 ## How works:

 Create a basic ansible postgresql.

-Will need 2 disks
+**Will need 2 disks**

 first  disk to  install postgresql in diferent partition.
-Partition =  /var/lib/postgresql/ second disk  to  configuration backup in the future if want. backup in diferent partition.
+Partition =  /var/lib/postgresql/

+second disk  to  configuration backup in the future if want. backup in diferent partition.
 Partition = /postgresql/

+---